testmonitor/asana-client/README.md

 $token = $asana->fetchToken($_REQUEST['code']);
 ```

-When everything went ok, you should have an access token (within the Token object).
-It will be valid for one hour.
+When everything went ok, you should have an access token (available through Token object).
+It will be valid for **one hour**.
 After that, you'll have to refresh the token to regain access:

 ```php